ckdecember/nimbusbuddy/README.md

 --ami overrides the terraform output to use this AMI for all instances.
 This is handy when your previous AMI does NOT exist in the target AWS zone.
 --targetregion changes the "region" in the terraform configuration so you can target a different region than the one you backed up from.

+Example:
+python main.py terraform us-west-1
+This will login to your us-west-1 region, extract the configuration, and output a terraform configuration file that matches your us-west-1 cloud.